Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Human-Level AI and Challenges/Perspectives

-Decoupling the implementation from the set of required computations for, say, visual perception should enable the development of human-like AI on silicon substrates without any fundamental limitations.
-However, this assumption hinges on a complete understanding of the computations underlying visual perception.
-In other words, once the functionally realizable computational steps governing perception are fully elucidated, we should be able to implement these steps with sufficient instructions to achieve high-level human-like interpretations.
-Nevertheless, the biological computation framework remains unresolved, and we frequently rely on computational models to understand complex biological systems.
-Hence, our interpretations of biological hardware and how learning transpires become unequivocally dependent on the way hardware is manufactured, including the architecture, power use and data handling.
+Decoupling the implementation from the set of required computations for visual perception should enable the development of human-like AI on silicon without any fundamental limitations.
+However, this assumption hinges on a complete understanding of the computations needed for visual perception. {Once the computational steps underlying perception are fully understood, they could be implemented to achieve human-like interpretations.
+Yet the biological computation framework remains unresolved, and we often depend on neural models to study complex systems.
+Consequently, interpretations of biological learning are closely tied to hardware design, including architecture, power use, and data handling.}